High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

-\begin{proposition}[Gate complexity analysis] Suppose the composite LCU is realised by \autoref{alg1_main} and the Hamiltonian dynamics $U = e^{-iHt}$ is realised by \autoref{eq:U_ti_LCU} with the maximum segment number $\nu$.
-The gate complexity of the circuit instance in eigenstate property estimation is the following: CNOT gate number: $\nu(4 \times 5^{k-1} \wt(H) + 4 \wtm (H) + 2 \min(n, s_c \wtm)) - 2L$, single-qubit Pauli rotation gate number: $(2L + 4)\nu $.
+\begin{proposition}[Elementary gate count] Suppose the composite LCU is realised by \autoref{alg1_main} and the Hamiltonian dynamics $U = e^{-iHt}$ is realised by \autoref{eq:U_ti_LCU} with maximum segment number $\nu$.
+The gate complexity of the circuit instance in eigenstate property estimation is the following: \textsc{cnot} gate number: $\nu(4 \times 5^{k-1} \wt(H) + 4 \wtm (H) + 2 \min(n, s_c \wtm)) - 2L$, single-qubit Pauli rotation gate number: $(2L + 4)\nu $.

 \end{proposition}